MooersLab/writingLogTemplate/README.md

 }

 function texlog {
-echo "Create writing log template for juournal article in LaTeX." if [ $# -lt 1 ]; then echo 1>&2 "$0: not enough arguments" echo "Usage1: logtex projectIndexNumber"
+echo "Create writing log template for a journal article in LaTeX." if [ $# -lt 1 ]; then echo 1>&2 "$0: not enough arguments" echo "Usage1: logtex projectIndexNumber"